 In simple terms, the treatment involves needling of a muscle's trigger points without injecting any substance.

 The approach is based on Western anatomical and neurophysiological principles.
-It should not to be confused with the Traditional Chinese Medicine (TCM) technique of acupuncture.
-However, since the same filiment needles are used in both dry needling and acupuncture, the confusion is understandable.
+It should not be confused with the Traditional Chinese Medicine (TCM) technique of acupuncture.
+However, since the same filament needles are used in both dry needling and acupuncture, the confusion is understandable.